Zakharii-Husar/chat/README.md

 # Chat App

-Description
+## Description

 Chat is a web application designed for real-time communication, featuring private and group chat rooms.
-It utilizes .NET Core for the backend API, ReactJS for the frontend interface, and integrates various technologies such as Entity Framework, Identity, SignalR, and SQL Server to provide a robust chatting experience.
+It utilizes **.NET Core** for the backend API, **ReactJS** for the frontend interface, and integrates various technologies such as **Entity Framework**, **Identity**, **SignalR**, and **SQL Server** to provide a robust chatting experience.
 The backend follows the service-repository pattern for better organization and scalability.

-Features
+## Features

-User Authentication: Secure user account creation and password login.
+- User Authentication: Secure user account creation and password login.
-Private Chat Rooms: Create one-on-one private chat rooms.
+- Private Chat Rooms: Create one-on-one private chat rooms.
 Group Chats: Create group chat rooms for multiple participants.
 Member Management: Add or remove members from group chats.
 Group Renaming: Allow group chat creators to rename the group.